 I recommend that everyone always test a fragrance on their own skin before buying it.
-Not only try the perfume on a piece of paper or your friend; this can smell very differently and give the wrong impression.
+Don’t only try the perfume on a piece of paper or your friend; it can smell vastly different and give the wrong impression.

 How Long Does Perfume Last Before It Expires